FAU-Inf2/ARES/doc/rules.md

 - Without this rule this condition would create too many expression wildcards which makes the pattern hard to understand and too specific.
 The exclusion is necessary to prevent an over-generalization for important structure nodes.

-### Rule 51 (Pos.: 47):
+### Rule 51 - AddInsertForChangeRootBodyMapping (Pos.: 47):
 **Condition:**

-- A node inside the change root of the modified part is not affected by an edit operation but the partner in the mapping is not a direct child of the change root of the original part.
+- A node inside the change root of the modified part is not affected by an edit operation and the partner in the mapping is not a direct child of the change root of the original part.

 **Action:**